hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_en.md

 * **Functions:** Explain the purpose, arguments, return values, and internal logic of each function.
 * **Variables:** Describe the types and usage of variables.
 * **Relationships with other parts of the project:** Explain how this code interacts with other parts of the application.
 * **Potential Errors or Improvements:** Identify any potential errors or areas for improvement in the code.
-Use specific examples to illustrate these points.
+Use specific examples to illuStarte these points.
 )
 ```